subnub/myDrive/readme.md

 - ROOT (Optional): Uses a filesystem path, is used for storage space.
 - URL (Optional): Allows to specify URL to host on, this is usually not needed.
 - USE_DOCUMENT_DB (Optional): Enables documentDB, this is experimental, set this to 'true'.
+- DISABLE_EMAIL_VERIFICATION (optional): Disabled email verification when creating an account.
+Also will not allow users to reset their password with an email.
+- SENDGRID_EMAIL (optional): If you are using email verification it is done through sendgrid, enter the sendgrid email address you would like to use.
+This is the email address users will see when they need to verify their account, or reset their password.
+- SENDGRID_KEY (optional): This is the sendgrid API key.
 - DOCUMENT_DB_BUNDLE (Optional): Enables SSL with documentDB, set this to 'true'.
 - BLOCK_CREATE_ACCOUNT (Optional): Blocks the ability to create accounts, set this to 'true'.